The Greek Deli in Poznan

-Nestled in a converted garage in Winiary, right next to Poznań Plaza Shopping Center, you’ll find Siga Siga, Poznań’s only Greek deli.
+The sun is back, and Mediterranean food is back in vogue, so we return to an old favourite we visited back in 2024.
+Did you know, nestled in a converted garage in Winiary, right next to Poznań Plaza Shopping Centre, you’ll find Siga Siga, Poznań’s only Greek deli.
 We caught up with Agnieszka, the passionate owner, to get an inside look at this unique spot.

 Hi Agnieszka.
 When did you open?

-In October 2023, but Siga Siga was online for a couple of years already.
+In October 2023, but Siga Siga has been online for a couple of years already.

 Why did you decide to convert your garage at home to Siga Siga shop?